skydread1/portfolio/src/loicb/server/content/blog/juxt-tick-lib.md

 ## Conclusion

+A **Zone** encapsulates the notion of **UTC** and **DST**.

+The **time since epoch** is the universal *computer-friendly* of representing time whereas the **Instant** is the universal *human-friendly* of representing time.

+A `duration` measures an amount of time using time-based values whereas a `period` uses date-based (calendar) values.

-I hope that it clarifies the differences between the time formats and when to use them and go from one to the other.
-The differences between duration and period should be clearer now for you as well.
-Finally, for Clojure developers, I highly recommend using `juxt/tick` as it allows us to handle time in an efficient (conversion, operations) and elegant (readable, as values) way and I use it in several of my projects.
+Finally, for Clojure developers, I highly recommend using `juxt/tick` as it allows us to handle time efficiently (conversion, operations) and elegantly (readable, as values) and I use it in several of my projects.
+It is also of course possible to do interop with the `java.time.Instant` class directly if you prefer.